 Making it in Nashville doesn’t happen without a fight, but rarely does the hard work get the attention it deserves.
 The behind the scenes footage that is comprised of years of effort is often under rug swept in the limelight of noticed accomplishments.
 That said, it would be easy to look at the success Lynn has achieved and focus solely on those milestones, but that would do a disservice to the amount of effort, passion, and tenacity she’s brought to every aspect of her journey.

 “My favorite part of all this is getting to connect with the listeners; when someone comes up and tells me they can relate to something I wrote because they experienced some version of it as well.
 I live for the moments when I’m getting to sing my own songs to people.
 Though I have to say, I love getting to hear other artists sing them too!” she says laughingly, giving nod to her song “Light of the Moon” which was cut by country duo Two Story Road for their debut EP, released in December 2015.
 Co-written with the duo, acclaimed songwriter Jason Matthews and produced by Mark Bright (Carrie Underwood, Rascal Flatts), the song has become a fast fan-favorite.
-And already, 2016 is shaping up to be another awesome year!
-Lynn’s song “Saturday Night” will be the lead single for Johnny Bulford's (co-writer of Chris Young’s “Lonely Eyes” and Lee Brice’s “Woman Like You”), and Janell Wheeler’s new musical project, Lockhart.
+In addition, Lynn’s song “Saturday Night” will be the lead single for Johnny Bulford's (co-writer of Chris Young’s “Lonely Eyes” and Lee Brice’s “Woman Like You”), and Janell Wheeler’s new musical project, Lockhart.
 Lynn also had the recent opportunity to get her feet wet in the bluegrass world when the Trinity River Band released her song “Come Back Train,” co-written with Jerry Salley, which became the group's first #1 song and can now be heard on SiriusXM’s Bluegrass Junction Station.
-Most recently, Lynn was proud to learn that Curb Recording Artist, Dylan Scott, included a song they co-wrote together along with Forest Glen Whitehead, "Ball Cap" on his debut album released in August 2016, which was previously recorded by Glen Templeton.
+Most recently, Lynn was proud to learn that Curb Recording Artist, Dylan Scott, included a song they co-wrote together along with Forest Glen Whitehead, "Ball Cap" (previously recorded by Glen Templeton) on his debut album released in August 2016.

 Taking everything in stride, and with grace, Cassidy Lynn never rests on her laurels.
 She’s grateful for the accomplishments she’s achieved over the past few years, but is excited and fueled by her new undertakings.
 “There’s no rest for the weary,” she said, when asked about her upcoming plans.
-Cassidy is currently on the road for her first ever house concert tour following up her multi-layered, interactive and innovative, yet devotedly old school project, The Polaroid Project, which was released July 1st of 2016.
+Cassidy just wrapped up her first ever house concert tour to follow up to her multi-layered, interactive and innovative, yet devotedly old school project, The Polaroid Project, which was released July 1st of 2016.
 Most recently, she released her first official music video to "Loser," a song off of the Polaroid Project, which is now available on CMT.com!

 New music alert:: The #polaroidproject- available now!